sfu-discourse-lab/GenderGapTracker/NLP/main/README.md

 # Run NLP Pipeline

+This section contains the code for quote extraction and named entity gender annotation for the Gender Gap Tracker.

 ## Set up environment
 Install Python 3.6+ and follow the below instructions to prepare the python environment.